-Fleas, ticks and mosquitoes can ruin otherwise enjoyable summer days.
-In addition to causing serious skin irritation, these pests can transmit life-threatening illnesses and parasites to your pet (like heartworms from mosquito bites, for example).
-To protect your pet from these bugs, and to prevent pesticide exposure to you and your family, use a non-toxic, pet-safe bug repellent on your dog when outside this summer.
+Fleas, ticks, and mosquitoes can ruin otherwise enjoyable summer days.
+To protect your pet from pests and to avoid toxic pesticide exposure, apply a non-toxic, pet-safe bug repellent to your dog when venturing outside this summer.

 Do Not Shave Your Dog

 While shedding hair can help humans stay cool, our dogs are a bit different.
 In fact, a dense coat can actually help keep your pooch cool, protecting them from the sun’s harmful rays.
 Shaving your dog’s fur makes them more vulnerable to a litany of heat-related complications, including heatstroke, sunburn and dehydration.
 For this reason, avoid shaving your dog during the summer season, or at any time for that matter.

 Practice Good Hygiene